Our Static Line Cable Systems provide easy mobility around the roof while working at heights using a continuous

 The safest type of fall arrest system is a stainless steel static line cable system.
 Also known as a permanent static line or HLL (Horizontal Life Line), they can be installed in almost any configuration to provide continual attachment when working on or close to a fall edge.
 There are many different systems on the market from all the major height safety manufacturers with each one having its own unique advantages.
 Safe @ Heights is an authorised installer of all the major brands of height safety systems from Capital Safety, SAYFA Systems, Ferno and Honeywell and of course our very own Queensland Made HawkPro system.
 We are experts in designing and installing the right static line system for your particular requirements.
 As part of the design process we take into account all the major risks, the building design and reason for access, to develop a unique height safety solution which is custom designed for your particular needs.

 A properly designed system will comply with AS1891.2, AS1891.4 and the Managing the Risk of Falls at Workplaces Code of Practice.
 There are also certain duties placed upon the PCBU by the Work Health & Safety Regulation 2011 which must also be taken into consideration such as training and induction requirements and rescue.

 To speak directly with one of our height safety experts who can advise you on the most appropriate system for your needs please do not hesitate to contact us

 The following instructions have been taken directly from our induction and training video.

-A static line cable system must have a minimum rating of 21kN (2 person use) and this must be clearly noted on the certification sign and its inspection tag.
-If a static line cable does not have a clearly marked rating, do not use it.
+A cable system must have a minimum rating of 21kN (2 person use) and this must be clearly noted on the certification sign and its inspection tag.
+If a cable does not have a clearly marked rating, do not use it.